Last Updated on June 18, 2022 by Klaus Crow

-Learning, memorizing and knowing the notes, the chords, the scales will help you grasp how the guitar works and understand the playing field.
+Learning, memorizing and knowing the notes, the chords, the scales, the circle of fifths and fourths will help you grasp how the guitar works and understand the playing field.
 It will make guitar playing much more interesting, speed up the progress and connect the dots of everything you play.
 Take one exercise at a time.
 Just by doing one exercise consistently you will already reap the benefits.

 Listen and Analyze Songs

 While your playing songs on the radio “Listen and Analyze“.
 Learn to differentiate all the instruments and sounds in the song.
 Isolate each instrument and then really learn to listen to it.
 Focus solely on the guitar part, then the bass guitar part, the drums, keyboards, and different vocal parts.

 Listen to the notes of each instrument, listen to the phrasing, the melody and the harmony.
 What do you hear?
 What do you notice?
 Listen with undivided attention.
 Do this with every song that comes along on the radio.

 Visualizing is a very powerful tool in practicing and improving your guitar skills.
 You can close your eyes, stare at a blank wall or look up in the sky and visualize the guitar neck, visualize the strings, and the frets on the guitar and imagine where you place your fingers for each chord.
 Try to see it as clearly as possible.

 Also think about what you want to accomplish with your guitar playing.
 What do you want to learn?
 What songs do you want to be able to play?
 Think about your next step.
 What’s the smallest step you can take to accomplish that step?